oracle/opengrok/Authorization.md

 **RequisitePlugin**
   1. Determine a user identity in the requisite plugin and store it in the request
-  2. Return true or false if such action was successfull
+  2. Return true or false if such action was successful

 **Plugin**
   1. Use the user identity determined in the requisite plugin which is stored in the request